JSandhu223/osticket-prereqs/README.md

 <h3>Part 4 - Installing MariaDB</h3>

-We need a SQL database server to store information like user accounts, admin accounts, ticket information, etc. We can install MariaDB, as this is the most compatible version of the default MySQL database server to run on Debian.
+We need a SQL database server to store information like user accounts, admin accounts, ticket information, etc. We can install MariaDB, as this is the most compatible version of the default MySQL database server that runs on Debian.
 To install MariaDB, run

 `sudo apt install mariadb-server`